Student bloggers from our range of Management Masters courses share their advice on choosing your elective modules at Warwick Business School.

-Ruiting Tang, MSc Marketing & Strategy
+Ruiting Tang, MSc Business with Marketing

 Selecting elective modules can be confusing, so it is important you consider a few vital factors before making your decision.
 To find out more about the elective modules, I would suggest you attend the presentation sessions.
 In these sessions, lecturers will provide information about the content, format, and forms of assessment for each elective module.
 During these sessions you will have the opportunity to ask questions, and gain further understanding of the subject area for each elective module.

 It is also a good idea to seek advice from alumni, who have a clear understanding of the modules from a student perspective.
 They will be able to provide you with a concise summary of each module and how it has impacted their learning journey.
 A great way of reaching out to alumni is through the Warwick Business School LinkedIn group.